Reasons to choose Wilson Browne

 - Sometimes the Settlement Agreement will include other things such as an agreed reference.

-Are there any types of claim which cannot be settled by a Settlement Agreement?
+Claims which cannot be settled by a Settlement Agreement.

 Some statutory claims cannot be settled by entering into a Settlement Agreement, such as some types of Personal injury claims; Pension claims; and claims following the transfer of a business.